Infineon/command-console/README.md

     ```
 2. Configure the MTU using the client control tool:

    1. Right-click the LE_Connection_Oriented_Channel project on the Eclipse IDE for ModusToolbox&trade;.
-Navigate to *ModusToolbox* and then select **ClientControl** from the floating window menu.
+Navigate to *ModusToolbox&trade;* and then select **ClientControl** from the floating window menu.

    2. Select the appropriate **WICED HCI UART** from the drop-down list and then click **Open Port**.